Sociedade Independente de Comunicação: Francisco Penim administration

 In 2005, TVI, after recovering from a financial crisis, overtook SIC in the ratings.
+In September that year, Manuel Fonseca left the post of director of programming after the failures of Esquadrão G and Senhora Dona Lady.
+His replacement was Francisco Penim, who was previously in charge of the cable channels.
+In the first semester of 2005 alone, SIC was behind TVI.
 Aside from RTP1 taking over second place in 2007, 2009 and 2010, for the next fourteen years, SIC would be in second place until overtaking TVI in 2019.